Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: Conclusions

 From the TESS light curves, we found \nsplit{} rotationally split multiplets accompanying the main pulsation mode.
 The majority of these multiplets have positive asymmetries in their splittings.
 Yet, several stars show negative asymmetries and are prime targets for detailed follow-up analyses.
 We provide the first distributions of the envelope rotation rates and of upper limits for the level of differential rotation for a meaningful sample of \bceph\ stars.
 We find that most stars have envelope-to-surface ratios less than two and many of them rotate almost rigidly.
 We do point out that our sample only consists of \bceph\ stars with a dominant mode in the super-inertial regime and thus lacks representation of the fastest rotating class members due to our sample selection from {\it Gaia}.

-Further, we model \nmodel{} stars based on the grid calculated by \cite{Burssens2023}.
+Further, we performed the first ensemble modelling of \nmodel{} \bceph{} stars based on the grid calculated by \cite{Burssens2023}.
 We provide distributions in age, convective core mass, and mass in order to inform population studies of \bceph{} stars.
-We find the $l=2$ mode pulsators to be distributed bimodal with respect to the core hydrogen fraction and the radial mode pulsators to occur mostly in the intermediate main-sequence stage.
+With the large set of identified modes, we are in a position to provide these distributions for each mode degree.
+As expected from instability calculations, we find the stars to be at least one third through their main sequence evolution.
+The radial mode pulsators in particular occur mostly in the intermediate main-sequence stage.
 The period-luminosity relations for the different mode degrees are steeper than one obtained for the whole ensemble.

 With the upcoming \emph{Gaia} data releases and the on-going TESS mission our approach will be applicable to the majority of known and still to be discovered \bceph{} stars.
 With a longer time base and improved instrumental corrections, \emph{Gaia} will deliver many more new \bceph{} stars with future data releases.
 But even with the current data, expanding our work to all known \bceph{} stars by searching for lower amplitude pulsations in the \emph{Gaia} data is possible.
-Identifying, the majority of main modes in \bceph{} stars will further improve our understanding of \bceph{} stars from a population point-of-view while delivering the highly needed input to ensemble forward modelling.
-Complementary to our photometric analysis of fainter \bceph{} stars, the upcoming CubeSpec mission \citep{Raskin2018, Bowman2022CubeSpec} will target bright \bceph{} stars with high-resolution time series spectroscopy from space to determine their pulsation modes to revive studies of massive pulsators and unlock their full asteroseismic potential.
+Identifying the majority of main modes in \bceph{} stars will further improve our understanding of \bceph{} stars from a population point-of-view while delivering the highly needed input to ensemble forward modelling.
+Complementary to our photometric analysis of fainter \bceph{} stars, the upcoming CubeSpec mission \citep{Raskin2018, Bowman2022CubeSpec} will target bright \bceph{} stars with high-resolution time series spectroscopy from space to determine their pulsation modes, while the Global Asteroseismology Project is targetting mode identification from long-term multi-colour continuous ground-based observations \citep{Shitrit2024}.
+These ongoing and future projects will revive studies of massive pulsators and unlock their full asteroseismic potential.

 \begin{appendix}